rust-lang/rfcs/text/1291-promote-libc.md

 a program would automatically be more portable.

-That being said, it would still be useful to have these abstractions to *some degree*, but the filp side is that it's easy to build this sort of layer on top of `libc` as designed here externally on crates.io.
+That being said, it would still be useful to have these abstractions to *some degree*, but the flip side is that it's easy to build this sort of layer on top of `libc` as designed here externally on crates.io.
 For example `extern crate posix` could just depend on `libc` and reexport all the contents for the POSIX standard, perhaps with tweaked signatures here and there to work better